SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 You wrap a limb or flexible material around their neck.
 While ninja have stronger lungs than most people, if deprived of air for long enough anyone will lose consciousness.

 Stamina: 20
-Speed: Variable
+Speed: 10
 Special: Control 9

 Tags: Submission

 Effects:
-On use and every 10 IC you maintain this Submission your opponent gains +1 suffocation and their control is reduced by 2.
+After applying this submission every consecutive use automatically hits, it does not reduce your control.
+Your opponent gains +1 suffocation and their control is reduced by 2.

 ### **Guard**